Skip to content

 Console.WriteLine(response.Message);

 The client and server share the same generated input/output types from the contracts project.
-There is no hand-written glue — the model is the contract.

 All three templates accept --protocol: